Amazon Trade-In Program Review: 10 Things You Need to Know

 After reviewing similar complaints on Amazon’s discussion boards, Wolfe goes on to say that it seems Amazon is willing to try to make things right, but “you rarely get the amount of money, or in this case, the Amazon credit, originally promised.”

-Provided you don’t run into issues similar to those experienced by Perlow and Wolfe, the Amazon Trade-In Program is a good deal as it typically offers good payouts compared to programs operated by wireless carriers and smartphone manufacturers.
-Still, it’s not necessarily the best deal.
+Provided you don’t run into issues similar to those experienced by Perlow and Wolfe, the Amazon Trade-In Program can be a good deal depending on your phone.
+It pays more than carriers for some phones; for others, however, it pays significantly less than carrier and manufacturer trade in programs – which already pay less than many online buyback stores.
 Using Flipsy’s free smartphone trade-in price comparison service, it’s easy to find companies that will pay more (and in cash).
 In addition, the private market (think Craigslist and Ebay) will pay even more than trade-in companies – if you can find a buyer.

-Here’s an example using an iPhone 6 (16GB, space gray, Verizon, “like new” condition):
+Here’s an example using an iPhone X (64GB, Verizon, “good” condition):

 |VENDOR||PAYOUT / VALUE|